StevenReitsma/gensim-sklearn-wrapper/README.md

 gensim-sklearn-wrapper
 ======================

 A scikit-learn wrapper for the gensim package.
-So you can easily use it in Pipeline and GridSearchCV.
+For easy usage through scikit-learn's Pipeline and GridSearchCV classes.

 Tested on:
 * Python 2.7.3